zowe/docs-site/docs/user-guide/apf-authorize-load-library.md

-# Perform APF authorization of load libraries
+# Performing APF authorization of load libraries

 Learn how to perform APF authorization of Zowe load libraries that require access to make privileged calls.